Crickhowell - working towards becoming a Dementia Friendly Town

 There are many regular events and groups that meet locally to encourage interaction and to support those people with Dementia or their carers.
 Such events are:

-- ‘Read and Remember’ Session every Tuesday at 2:30 pm at the Library for anyone with memory problems .
+‘Read and Remember’ Session is now every Monday at 2:30 pm to 3.30 pm at the Crickhowell Resource and Information Centre meeting room, for anyone with memory problems.
 A passage from a book is read out that is descriptive enough to prompt memories and these begin a discussion around reminiscing.

 If you are a carer, please click here for information that may interest you.